nynymike/otto/minutes/007-otto_minutes-5-27-2015.md

 - **entity-discovery** Not much discussing, this is clearly in scope.

 - **Person-enrollment** Need to understand this better.
 Normally the person is enrolled at the IDP?
-How would the federation's involvment in person enrollment helpful?
+How would the federation's involvement in person enrollment be helpful?

 - **client-registration** Janusz mentioned that this is one of the most important use cases for Edugate.
 Also clearly in scope.